moleculerjs/database/docs/README.md

 If you want to change it, just simply overwrite the [`entityChanged`](#entitychanged) method and implement your own logic.

 # Cascade delete
-In DBMS, you can configure `CASCADE DELETE` function for relations between tables.
+In DBMS, you can configure `CASCADE DELETE` feature for relationships between tables.
 It means, if a record is deleted from the parent table, the database engine will delete the related child records, as well.
 In microservices projects and in this database services you can't define relations because it's a common case that some services use different database engines.

 But you can use this cascade delete feature with a simple event subscription.
 If an entity changed in the parent table/collection, the service broadcasts entity lifecycle events.
 So you can subscribe to this event in your child services and remove the relevant entities.